Is church marketing Biblical? As a church, the word marketing might feel a little uncomfortable.

 Sometimes you may have individuals who want to attend, but there are barriers.
 If you create an event, give people the tools to be able to attend.

 You must consider these factors in the planning stage, but make sure you mention them in your marketing!
 Let's look at some potential barriers and how you can eliminate them.
+One example is providing a church event permission slip if there are kids participating in your event.
+Here are other common barriers.

 Are you reaching out to senior citizens or individuals in low-income areas?
 One problem you may encounter is transportation.